 Mint Magic: Refreshing Mojito

 Next up is mint, the herb that can turn any drink into a refreshing escape.
 If you’ve ever sipped a mojito on a hot day, you know exactly what I mean.
 It’s like a mini-vacation in a glass!
 To make this delightful concoction, muddle a handful of fresh mint leaves with a bit of sugar and lime juice in a glass.
 Add some ice, pour in your favorite rum, and top it off with soda water.
-Give it a stir, garnish with a sprig of mint, and sip away.
+Stir it, garnish with a sprig of mint, and sip away.
 You’ll feel like you’re lounging on a beach, even if you’re just on your balcony!

 Parsley Perfection: Tabouli Salad